TRAP33ZOID/ZoidAI/PROJECT_STATE.md

 **MVP Criteria:**
 - ✅ Deployed and accessible on internet
+- ✅ Preview deployment fully working
-- ✅ Users can sign up without developer help
+- ⏳ Users can sign up without developer help (Phase 10)
-- ✅ Each user has isolated workspace
+- ⏳ Each user has isolated workspace (Phase 9)
-- ✅ Free tier with $1 limit works
+- ⏳ Free tier with $1 limit works (Phase 11)
-- ✅ Users can upload knowledge base
+- ⏳ Users can upload knowledge base (Phase 9)
-- ✅ Users can provision their own phone number
+- ⏳ Users can provision their own phone number (Phase 12)
-- ✅ Users can receive phone calls on their number
+- ⏳ Users can receive phone calls on their number (Phase 12)
-- ✅ Payment system works
+- ⏳ Payment system works (Phase 11)
-- ✅ Usage tracking and billing works
+- ⏳ Usage tracking and billing works (Phase 11)
-- ✅ No developer intervention needed for new sign-ups
+- ⏳ No developer intervention needed for new sign-ups (Phases 9-13)

 **This is the REAL MVP.** Everything before this is just feature development.